 You must have the course and section numbers to use this site.
 The class number on the Schedule of Classes is the course number.

 This website allows you to see the various options for your books: purchase print, rent, or purchase electronic versions.
-However, these prices may not be the best available and you cannot get the discounts mentioned above from the Bookstore.
-These discounts are only available when you order directly from the publisher.
+However, these prices may not be the best available, so you may want to shop around.

 - Using Google or some other search engine, search for the ISBN number (from the Bookstore site or the Schedule of Classes) or search by the title and author.
 ISBN numbers look like this: ISBN: 9781543813074.
 Check the links for Amazon, lawbooks.com, or other vendors, and be sure you are getting the correct edition of the books you need before ordering.

-What Course Materials are Available Electronically from the Law Library
+What Course Materials are Available from the Law Library

-To find out what course materials are available electronically from the Law Library:
+To find out what course materials are available in print or electronically from the Law Library:

-- Search the Spring 2021 Course Reserves module of LawCat (the Law Library’s catalog) by the name of the professor (last name is usually sufficient) or the title of the course.
-The records will indicate which books are available electronically through the Law Library.
-For example, if you have Civil Procedure for LLMs with Prof. Oppenheimer, you can search “civil procedure” or “Oppenheimer” and you will be able to access Federal Rules of Civil Procedure / Womxn of Color Collective at the University of California School of Law.
+- Search the Fall 2021 Course Reserves module of LawCat (the Law Library’s catalog) by the name of the professor (last name is usually sufficient) or the title of the course.
+The records will indicate which materials are available in print or electronic format.

 Also, check bCourses for your class.
 Your professor may have posted or linked to electronic versions of materials needed for your class.
 To access bCourses, you must have a Calnet ID and passphrase.